 - Medical costs incurred as a result of the fatal accident or injury

-In cases of gross negligence, reckless conduct or malicious intent, heirs may also seek punitive damages from the liable person or party.
+In the case of reckless conduct, gross negligence or malicious intent, heirs may also seek corrective damages from the liable person or party.

-Since 1982, the wrongful death attorneys in Salt Lake City of Larsen, Larsen, Nash & Larsen have been loyal advocates for clients who are victims of negligence.
-We are fully prepared to help you seek rightful compensation for the loss of your loved one.
+For over three decades, Larsen, Larsen, Nash & Larsen have produced prominent wrongful death attorneys in Salt Lake City.
+We are loyal advocates for clients who are victims of negligence.
+We have the experience necessary to help you receive the compensation for the loss of your loved one.
 For more information on the services we provide, or to schedule your free consultation, call our firm at 801-758-8728 or contact us online today.
-Conveniently located in West Valley City, we represent clients throughout Salt Lake County and the surrounding areas of northern Utah, including Summit County and Davis County, and Wabash, Provo, Ogden and Park City.